Zechi-Ceide syndrome

 Zeichi-Ceide syndrome is a rare disease discovered in 2007.
 It is named after its discoverer, R.M.
 Zeichi-Ceide, who observed three siblings born of consanguineous parents with distinctive characteristics, including facial anomalies, large feet, mental deficiency, and occipital atretic cephalocele.
-The investigators suspected the symptoms were caused by autosomal recessive inheritance.
+The investigators suspected the symptoms were caused by autosomal recessive inheritance.This means that both parents must be carriers of the defective gene for their child to be affected.
+However, since no specific gene mutation has been definitively identified, a molecular diagnostic test is currently unavailable.

 As a rare disease, Zeichi-Ceide syndrome is registered in the Online Mendelian Inheritance in Man and the U.S. National Institutes of Health's Genetic and Rare Diseases databases.